 - The identification and preservation of African-American burial grounds in Pennsylvania.
 Working collaboratively with the Pennsylvania Hallowed Grounds Project, I am currently working to build a comprehensive database of every African-American cemetery and burial ground that existed in the Commonwealth of Pennsylvania from the eighteenth century through the mid-twentieth century, and then to document the history and condition of every site.
 This documentation project is the first step of a larger effort to advance policies and practices that will protect these sites and encourage public appreciation of these burial grounds as critical sites for understanding and engaging with African-American history.

 - The preservation, interpretation, and cultural meaning of historic cemeteries, especially the cemeteries of racial and ethnic minorities.
-My current research examines the historical development of the Old Jewish cemetery of Gothenburg, Sweden.
-I am also directing project to research and restore Shippensburg's God's Acre Cemetery.
+My research has focused particularly on Jewish and African-American burial grounds

 University of Wisconsin-Madison, Ph.D. in United States History, 1999